junkdog/tachyonfx/docs/dsl.md

 **Key principle**: Valid tachyonfx Effect DSL code is valid Rust code with the appropriate imports.
 This makes the DSL immediately familiar and enables flexible development workflows.

+Note that the DSL is enabled by the `"dsl"` feature.
+It is part of the default feature set and depends on `"std"`, as such it does not work in `no_std` environments.

 ## Purpose

-The tachyonfx Effect DSL serves several key purposes:
+The tachyonfx Effect DSL serves several use cases:

-1. **Runtime Configuration**: Define effects in config files that can be loaded, parsed, and applied without recompilation
+ - **Runtime Configuration**: Define effects in config files that can be loaded, parsed, and applied without recompilation
-2. **Live Reloading**: Update effects while your application is running
+ - **Live Reloading**: Update effects while your application is running
-3. **Serialization**: Convert effects to/from string representations for storage or transmission
+ - **Serialization**: Convert effects to/from string representations for storage or transmission
-4. **Rapid Prototyping**: Experiment with different effect combinations through text editing
+ - **Rapid Prototyping**: Experiment with different effect combinations through text editing
-5. **User Customization**: Allow end-users to define their own effects without modifying your codebase
+ - **User Customization**: Allow end-users to define their own effects without modifying your codebase

 ## Basic Usage